Gregory Cameron: Heraldry, numismatics and publications

 Cameron has longstanding interests in heraldry and in coin collecting.
 In 2016, a design by him was selected by the Royal Mint for the last round one pound coin; and in the same year he was commissioned to design the first Christmas twenty pound coin.
 Both coins are commemorative issues, and not intended for general circulation.
 In February 2017 his design of the royal arms for the Sapphire Jubilee of Queen Elizabeth II appeared on one of the commemorative coins for that event issued by the Royal Mint.
 Subsequently, he has worked with the London Mint Office in the creation of designs for sovereign gold coins issued by Gibraltar and the Falkland Islands.

-In 2021, Canterbury Press in the UK, and Paraclete Press in the US, published his book An Advent Book of Days.
+In 2021, Canterbury Press in the UK, and Paraclete Press in the US, published his book An Advent Book of Days, and in 2022, An Easter Book of Days.
+In 2024, Canterbury Press published his third book, A Prayer Book of Days.
+All three books feature text and illustrations by the author.

 Personal life

 Cameron is married to Clare and has three sons.